 He founded Regan Peggs Solicitors in 2015, after a decade spent at two of the most respected law firms in the Midlands and as a senior legal advisor at Birmingham Magistrates’ Court.

-Regan is currently Chairman of the Board of Directors at the Birmingham Law Society, and formerly chair of its Criminal Law Committee.
+Regan is currently Chair of the Board of Directors at the Birmingham Law Society, and was formerly chair of its Criminal Law Committee.
 He has been a lecturer for law students at the Open University, and has also served as Vice Chair of Governors on the board of the Ronald McDonald House charity in Birmingham.

-Gemma is a paralegal at the firm and assists with case management – she is also the first point of contact for most clients.
+Gemma is a trainee solicitor at the firm and is the first point of contact for most clients.

 After graduating with a first class honours degree in Law in 2016, Gemma successfully completed her Legal Practice course and Masters in Law in 2017, both with distinction.
-Before joining Regan Peggs Solicitors, she worked as a paralegal in the criminal department of one of Birmingham’s largest law firms, and won the title of Paralegal of the Year at the 2019 Birmingham Law Society Legal Awards.
+She joined the firm as a paralegal from her previous role in the criminal department of one of Birmingham’s largest law firms, and won the title of Paralegal of the Year at the 2019 Birmingham Law Society Legal Awards.